icelandico/geodev_site/src/lib/content/blog/typescript-conditional-types.md

   - typescript
   - javascript
 ---
-Writing conditions in our code is one of the most utilized functions of the programming languages we are writing in.
+Writing conditions in our code is one of the most utilized functionalities of the programming languages we are writing in.
 Even though I've been using Typescript for several years now I did not realize that it allows me to write conditional types.
 I find it one of the most unique features of the Typescript so far.

 For some use cases in our code we cannot declare the particular type yet (like `string` or `number`).
 This is a situation where conditional types comes in handy.
 Thanks to this feature we can write instructions like: